Scalable symmetric Tucker tensor decomposition: Convergence analysis

 Given scalar step sizes $\{\gamma_t\} \subseteq \Real_{\geq 0}$, the update scheme starts from the PGD iteration on $\mQ$:

 The corresponding update on $\mP$ is defined as

 The sequence $\left\{\mP_t\right\}$ is assessed in terms of the cost function

-As noted in \cref{subsec:prob-state}, this is equivalent to the cost in \eqref{eqn: sym Tucker}, as $f(\mP) = F(\mQ)$ when $\mP = \mQ \mQ^{\top}$.
+As noted in \cref{subsec:prob-state}, it is equivalent to the cost in \eqref{eqn: sym Tucker}, as $f(\mP) = F(\mQ)$ when $\mP = \mQ \mQ^{\top}$.
 We prove that the iterates $\{\mP_t\}$ converge to a critical point of $f$ on the Grassmannian.
-Note that this is stronger than just proving convergence of the objective values $\{f(\mP_t)\}$ in $\Real$.
+This is stronger than just showing convergence of the objective values $\{f(\mP_t)\}$ in $\Real$.

 The first and second-order criticality conditions are stated as follows in the manifold setting. \begin{definition} A point $\mP \in \gr(n,r)$ is first-order critical for the cost function $f$ \eqref{eqn: cost 2} if